How Nikki Fried became Florida’s agriculture commissioner

 “She was smart to lean into narrow lanes,” said Schale, who led former President Barack Obama’s efforts in Florida, “For her, it was a really solid contrast with Matt.”

 One thing Fried didn’t have when she started out was much name recognition.
-Unlike Caldwell, who had nearly a decade of experience in public office, Fried worked to travel and speak as often as she could.
+Her opponent, Caldwell, had nearly a decade of experience in public office.
+So Fried worked to travel and speak as often as she could.

-Schale said if you were to walk into the grocery store and asked people who Nikki Fried was, “they would think you’re asking about their neighbors.”
+Schale said if you were to walk into a grocery store and ask people who Nikki Fried was, “they would think you’re asking about their neighbors.”

-But when she made national news after bank accounts were shut down twice because of medical marijuana industry donors, high-profile endorsements, donations and speaking engagements started to come through.
+But when she made national news after her campaign bank accounts were shut down twice because of medical marijuana industry donors, high-profile endorsements, donations and speaking engagements started to come through.

-In September, U.S. Rep. Charlie Crist said the state was desperate for “more leaders like Nikki.”
+In September, Congressman and former governor Charlie Crist said the state was desperate for “more leaders like Nikki.”
 Former Vice President Joe Biden endorsed her in October.
 Big names like former New York Mayor Michael Bloomberg’s Everytown for Gun Safety came through with huge donations.

 Palm Beach County, which faced a multitude of recount-related problems, never even started its manual recount for the agriculture commissioner’s race.